 If I were in complete control of mankind, I would make everyone live in harmony, without prejudice, hatred, jealousy, thievery, cheating, scandal, corruption, etc.

 My parents never understood me.
 So I would say to them, and direct to all parents of XXY boys to men: when your son acts out or seems lazy, inattentive, or has learning problems, don’t blame him.
 His condition that occurred when u made him, must stick with him throughout his entire life.
-Please treat him as normal, try to build him up, not put him down. (my early and teen years, I heard this a lot.
-My father beat me a lot because of this)
+Please treat him as normal, try to build him up, not put him down.
+Throughout my early life and teen years, I heard this a lot.
+My father beat me a lot because of this.

 I continue to have feelings of inadequacy.
 I cannot seem to get things accomplished.
 Just feel so worthless at times.
 Still, fight with my wife, still, want to stay…

 Alan lost his battle with kidney disease on the 11th of October 2013.

 May he rest in peace.